-As early as prehistoric times, woad (also known as dyer’s rocket) was spread around Europe as a dyeing plant.
+As early as prehistoric times, weld (latin name Reseda lutea, also known as dyer’s rocket) was spread around Europe as a dyeing plant.
 One of the areas where the plant was cultivated was the area around the East Flemish town of Aalst.
-Woad contains the coloring agents luteolin and apigenin, which make it suitable for yellow dye.
+Weld contains the coloring agents luteolin and apigenin, which make it suitable for yellow dye.
 The greatest concentrations are found in the tops of the shoots and in the seeds.
-For dyeing, the woad was first boiled in water with urine to promote the release of the dyes.
+For dyeing, the weld was first boiled in water with urine to promote the release of the dyes.
 When dying textiles, alum and bran were used as mordants.

 Tip: We recommend that you add alum to the dye bath during the dyeing process.
 This ensures that the dye adheres better to the fabric.